MayankRana2027/Movie-Recommendation-System/README.md

 * 👥 Cast
 * 📝 Overview

-The generated tags are preprocessed and converted into numerical vectors using a text vectorization technique, **Count Vectorizer**.
+The generated tags are preprocessed and converted into numerical vectors using **Bag of Words** vectorization technique.

 When a user searches for a movie or enters a text query: